 You’ll likely have a checklist of the activities customers need to complete to be considered fully onboarded.
 Sometimes this is as easy as creating a log-in and getting access, and sometimes it’s a months long implementation with data integrations and project plans and lots of stakeholders.

 Whether you’re doing the onboarding yourself, with a specialized team, or providing the customer with the materials they need to do it themselves, you’ll want to track how long it takes.
-Time to onboarding is an important KPI to try to bring down — time taken to onboard is time that the customer isn’t actually using your product yet.
+Time to onboard is an important KPI to keep an eye on and reduce as much as possible — time spent onboarding is time that the customer isn’t actually using your product yet.

 This is also where you want to start monitoring usage to make quick adjustments as your client is getting their bearings.
 How much and in what ways are they using?
-Are they opening a lot of tickets?
-Are you getting a lot of questions?
+Are they opening a lot of support tickets?
+Are your CSMs getting a lot of questions?
 Do they need more training?
-This is a high touch time to ensure your customers are ready to fly.
+This is an active time to ensure your customers are ready to fly.

 The value realization phase is when your product goes above and beyond the expectations of your end user to net them a positive ROI.
 Remember, there’s a reason the customer signed up for your product or service in the first place — there was a need that had to be addressed, a process they wanted to streamline, or a cost they wanted to reduce.

-When a customer enters the value realization phase, it means you’ve met their expectation of what your product would do to help them.
+When a customer enters the value realization phase, it means they’ve incorporated it into their day-to-day workflow, using a wide breadth of features that meets or exceeds their expectation of what your product would do to help them.
 You’ve achieved the business case they were hoping for and shown them that their investment in you was worth the money.

-Advocacy is the endgame of the whole process — not only has your customer made the decision to purchase from you, but they’re so happy with your product that they’re telling friends and colleagues to switch over to your side.
+Value expansion is the endgame of the whole process — not only has your customer made the decision to purchase from you, but they’re so happy with your product that they’re buying more and telling friends and colleagues to join them in making the switch.